Torumaru/ObsidianGit/BIOL 1115/Chapter 2/Atoms, Compounds and Isotopes.md

 Atom - element consists of unique atoms
 - atom is smallest unit of matter that still retains the properties of an elements
 - composed of subatomic particles

+Chemical bonds and chemical reaction difference
+- Chemical bonds are the attractions that hold atoms together, while chemical reactions are processes that involve

+dissociate